interstitialRedirectModalTitle

 The Impacts of Altered Flows

-With just 2 percent of our nation’s three million miles of rivers and streams still free-flowing and undeveloped, the survival of our freshwater systems hinges on our ability to reduce the negative impacts of river infrastructure.
+With just 2% of our nation’s three million miles of rivers and streams still free-flowing and undeveloped, the survival of our freshwater systems hinges on our ability to reduce the negative impacts of river infrastructure.

 Prescriptions for River Health

-In 2002, The Nature Conservancy (TNC) and the U.S. Army Corps of Engineers—the largest water manager in the nation—launched a collaborative effort to find more sustainable ways to manage river infrastructure to optimize benefits for people and nature.
-Now known as the Sustainable Rivers Program (SRP), this collaboration has grown from eight rivers in 2002 to 44 rivers in 2022, influencing 12,079 miles of U.S. waterways and including 90 associated reservoirs and dams.
+In 2002, The Nature Conservancy and the U.S. Army Corps of Engineers—the largest water manager in the nation—launched a collaborative effort to find more sustainable ways to manage river infrastructure to optimize benefits for people and nature.
+Now known as the Sustainable Rivers Program, this collaboration has grown from eight rivers in 2002 to 65 rivers in 2026, influencing nearly 15,000 miles of U.S. waterways and including more than 100 associated reservoirs and dams.

 The SRP focuses on determining environmental flow requirements for rivers and then creating operating plans for dams that incorporate these flows.
 Environmental flows are scientific prescriptions for the timing, quantity and quality of water flow that must occur downstream and upstream of dams in order to sustain critical ecological functions and habitat for species.
 The SRP is successful because it combines scientific expertise with a collaborative approach that engages stakeholders in reviewing and determining new flow patterns.